RTEMS/rtems-docs/user/tools/tester.rst

     (gdb) target remote:1234

 The ``target remote:1234`` will tell gdb to connect to the sis simulator.
-After this command the output of the first terminal will change to
+After this command the output of the first terminal will change to:

 .. code-block:: none